isaacnmm/pestpolicy-hugo2XX/content/posts/harris-boric-acid-roach-powder-with-lure-review/index.md

 colony.
-The included straw has a tube-like design thatll allow the homeowner to place the roach killing powders to the deepest of the cracks and crevices.�But, being a chemical, boric acid must not be ingested by humans, pets, and livestock as it can be poisonous to them.
+The included straw has a tube-like design thatll allow the homeowner to place the roach killing powders to the deepest of the cracks and crevices.But, being a chemical, boric acid must not be ingested by humans, pets, and livestock as it can be poisonous to them.
-## **Condensed milk mixture�**
+## **Condensed milk mixture**
 It would help if you mixed the boric acid roach killer with condensed milk, creating a thick paste thats highly attractive to top efficiency roaches.
 This will help confuse some roaches and bugs that will readily avoid eating some roach baits with a specific smell, color, or shape.